Ivan Marchuk

-Ivan Stepanovych Marchuk (Іван Степанович Марчук; born 12 May 1936) is a contemporary Ukrainian painter, founder of the Pliontanism technique, Merited Artist of Ukraine, laureate of the Shevchenko National Prize, Honorary Academician of the National Academy of Arts of Ukraine, Honorary Citizen of Ternopil and Kyiv.
+Ivan Stepanovych Marchuk (Іван Степанович Марчук; born 12 May 1936) is a contemporary Ukrainian painter, founder of the Pliontanism technique, Merited Artist of Ukraine, laureate of the Shevchenko National Prize, Honorary Academician of the National Academy of Arts of Ukraine, Honorary Citizen of Ternopil, Kyiv and Kaniv.

 Early life and education

 Ivan Marchuk was born into a family of weavers.
 To help the family make ends meet, Marchuk often helped his father with work.
 He began to paint when he was a child.
 In spite of a lack of art materials — e.g., paint, pastel, watercolor, paper — Marchuk managed to make art with the natural pigment of flowers, blades of grass, and fruit.
 After graduating from a seven-year school, he entered the Ivan Trush Lviv School of Applied Arts in the department of decorative painting, where he studied from 1951 to 1956.
 While his parents had wanted him to study to become a surgeon or biologist, they dared not stand in the way of his obvious talent and dreams.
 He described this period of his education as transformative, paying homage to progressive teachers who inspired him to explore beyond the ideological safe space of socialist realism.
-He ended up joining an underground group in 1959 led by one of his teachers, Karl Zvirynskyi, who introduced its members to unsanctioned art, history, music, literature, and religion.
+He ended up joining an underground group in 1959 led by one of his teachers, Karlo Zvirynskyi, who introduced its members to unsanctioned art, history, music, literature, and religion.
 After serving in the Soviet Army, he continued his studies at the Department of Ceramics of the Lviv Institute of Applied Arts, graduating in 1965.
 To earn money, he also worked for an organization that made posters and placards for factories, clubs, and theaters.
 Later he worked in Kyiv.
 From 1965 to 1968 he worked at the Institute of Superhard Materials of the National Academy of Sciences of Ukraine.
 Low pay and residence in a communal apartment, however, made life in the capital difficult for him.
-To supplement his income, he filled an order from the newspaper "Ranok" for a small drawing and cover design.
+To supplement his income, he made illustrations for magazines "Ukraine", "Kyiv", "Motherland", filled an order from the newspaper "Ranok" for a small drawing and cover design.
 In 1968, Marchuk sold his first work for 30 karbovanets to Yuriy Shcherbak.
-From 1968 to 1984 at the Kyiv Plant of Monumental and Decorative Arts, he made illustrations for Soviet publications.
+From 1968 to 1984 he was employed at the Kyiv Plant of Monumental and Decorative Arts.
 In his free time, Marchuk poured his soul into his own art, experimenting with different forms, such as inking and tempera, and looking for ways to get his art abroad.